Universal K-matrices for quantum Kac-Moody algebras: Drinfeld-Jimbo quantum groups

-It is clear that $\Theta$ is not the ``full' or ``standard'' R--matrix of $U_q\mfg$.
+It is clear that $\Theta$ is not the \emph{full} R-matrix of $U_q\mfg$.
 As $\Theta$ is the canonical element of the pairing between $U_q\mfn^+$ and $U_q\mfn^-$, the missing factor is a weight zero operator, computed in terms of Cartan elements.